top of page

 🥒 Hydration and Electrolyte Balance

-🥒 Dietary Fiber for Digestive Health
+🥒 Dietary Fibre for Digestive Health

 🥒 Vitamins and Minerals

-Cucumbers are a source of essential vitamins and minerals, including vitamin K, vitamin C, and potassium.
-These nutrients contribute to overall well-being.
+Cucumbers are a great source of essential vitamins and minerals, including vitamin K, vitamin C, and potassium.
+These nutrients can contribute to overall well-being.
 For example, vitamin K is crucial for blood clotting, vitamin C supports the immune system, and potassium plays a role in heart and muscle function.

 Did you know?